 We are heading off on our spring holiday soon and it’s a doozy this year!
 A two-week Trans-Atlantic cruise on the new Princess ship the Sky, followed by a two-week trip through Portugal.
 During our tour of Portugal, we will be driving and so we need to get an International Driving Permit.

 We are excited about our trip and working hard to make sure not to forget anything.
 I’ve ordered new packing cubes to perfectly fit in my suitcase of choice.
 A new cross-body bag that will hold all the stuff I need to tote around.
 This bag is medium size but still has room for my iPhone, camera, makeup essentials, wallet, water bottle, and travel documents.
 Even my iPad will fit if I want to cram that much in the bag.
 And last weekend, we headed out to AAA to get our International Driving Permits.

 The Process of Applying for an International Driving Permit

 Hubby and I have rented cars in Europe quite a few times.
 And fortunately, we are members of AAA and the International Driving Permit is a service they offer.
 We got out pictures ready, two of the standard “passport” size photos for each of us, and drove over to our local AAA office to get the permits.

 The agent told us this was one of their most popular services and that she often completed more than 20 applications in a day.
 That got me thinking … where do people who aren’t AAA members go to get permits?
-The agent said she didn’t know where else you could get the IDP.
-I suggested that perhaps there were offered at the Department of Motor Vehicle (DMV), where you get your real Driver’s License.
+The agent said she didn’t know where else you could get the International Driving Permit.
+I suggested that perhaps there were offered at the Department of Motor Vehicles (DMV), where you get your real Driver’s License.
 “No,” she said, DMV does not offer this service.

 Doing The Research